 What If I Find Work That Pays Less Than What I Was Earning Before My Injury?

-If the injured worker has been offered a “suitable” job—it would be good to have an experienced attorney look at any job offers—benefits can continue for the worker via North Carolina General Statute § 97-30.
-Benefits paid here are calculated by looking at the difference in the average wage earned before the injury and the current wages earned and then taking 66 and 2/3 % of the difference between the two to calculate the weekly benefit.
+If the injured worker has been offered a “suitable” job, benefits can continue for the worker via North Carolina General Statute § 97-30.
+Benefits paid here are calculated by looking at the difference in the average wage earned before the injury and the current wages earned, and then taking 66 and 2/3 % of the difference between the two to calculate the weekly benefit.
 This can go on for up to 500 weeks; however, any weeks of benefits paid when the worker was totally disabled are deducted from the 500 weeks.

 For example, a worker was earning $500.00 a week before her injury.
 After being hurt, she missed a year of work and received weekly benefits for that time period.
 She finds a new job earning $400.00 per week.
 Workers’ Comp will pay 66 2/3% of the difference ($66.67) for a period of up to 448 weeks.
 So the worker would get her paycheck plus $66.67/week from workers’ comp.